CSE-444 Class project

 system.
 This includes

-Projects will be done in groups of 3-4 students.
-Projects will
+Projects will be done in groups of 4-5 students.
+It is highly recommended

 Finding an application are for which database systems would be required,

 Modeling the domain of the application, and defining the application functionalities

 Populating the database

 Writing the code needed to embed the database system in the application

 You are free to propose your own project topics.
 We have provided below

 several possible topics, and you can also get ideas from projects